priyesh009/ds-projects/README.md

 - NLP : NLP with text data
 - Deep learning : Deep Learning with Fake data with two features

-### TODO
+### Upcoming
 - Data Analytics on Finance data
-- Logistic Regression: Advertising Data
+- Logistic Regression: Logistic Regression on Advertising Data
-- KNN : Another classified data project
+- KNN : KNN concepts on classified data
 - K-Means : Use K-Means to cluster universities into two group, Private and Public